Sexual Communication With A Child

 What is a Sexual Communication?

 Sexual communication with a child is a criminal offence under section 15A of the Sexual Offences Act 2003.
-If the accused is convicted of a sexual communication offence they could be sentenced to a maximum of two years in prison, but also face the consequences of the notification requirements of the Sex Offenders Register, and a Sexual Harm Prevention Order for a duration of at least five years.
+If the accused is convicted of a sexual communication offence, they could be sentenced to a maximum of two years in prison but also face the consequences of the notification requirements of the Sex Offenders Register and a Sexual Harm Prevention Order for at least five years.

 1. A communication.
 There must be evidence that you have communicated with another person and;